Sean Covel: Muffle Your Snuffle

+Who is the Super Ultra Mega Special Super Special Guest?

+In 2024, Covel wrote a book titled Who is the Super Ultra Mega Special Super Special Guest? in partnership with the South Dakota Statewide Family Engagement Center (SDSFEC).
+The project aimed to increase family engagement in early education by providing first-grade students with a free interactive book designed to be read alongside their parents.

+The story follows a playful, choose-your-own-adventure-style format, guiding readers through humorous and chaotic attempts to prepare for a surprise visitor.
+Each scenario leads to either a fun disaster or a successful visit, with the final twist revealing that the special guest is the reader themselves.
+In an interview with Rapid City Journal, Covel revealed that the message is meant to emphasize to children that they are important, seen, and valued.

+A follow-up book titled Your Super Ultra Mega Special Kindergarten Year! was released in 2025.

+The Super Ultra Series, as it is known, centers around his dog, Tim Finnegan, who is the main character.

 Philanthropy

+12 days of Pizza

-In 2015, he founded a children's charity, 12 Days of Pizza, which works annually with Pizza Ranch to help low-income elementary school children eat over school holiday periods.
+In 2015, he founded a children's charity, 12 Days of Pizza, which works annually with Pizza Ranch to help low-income elementary school children eat during school holiday periods.
 It started with 144 meals being provided to 12 families.
 Within a three-year period, the program grew to provide over 12,000 meals to over 1000 food-insecure families with elementary school aged children.
 The program continues to expand each year.
-The program is also available for people affected due to coronavirus.

-In 2019, Covel partnered with illustrator Rebecca Swift to launch a 64-book series for kids, in which the title character is called Porter the Hoarder.
-The first book, Porter the Hoarder and the Ransacked Room, was a bestseller in 2019.
+In March 2020, the program was reinstated to provide thousands of meals to families during COVID as schools shut down.

+Porter The Hoarder

-The Porter the Hoarder series is now part of a charitable program with The United Way called Black Hills Reads.
-The partnership saw over 2000 books given to elementary school children in the Black Hills area in January 2019.
+In 2019, the Porter the Hoarder series became the centrepiece of a charitable program with United Way of the Black Hills, a non-profit organization in Rapid City, South Dakota under a division of a non-profit organization called Black Hill Reads.The partnership saw over 2000 books given to elementary school children in the Black Hills area in January 2019.

 Following the success of this initiative, the S.D.
 Statewide Family Engagement Center (SDSFEC) became involved with the series, using the books as a vehicle for promoting more active engagement from children and their parents in literature and literacy.
-As part of the partnership, over 10,000 more students received books.
-The partnership will run for four more years.
+As part of the partnership, over 60,000 more students received books.

+Porter the Hoarder is used in family engagement projects in South Dakota, North Dakota, Montana, and Utah.

+Additional books in the Porter the Hoarder series have been used in community projects.

+Porter the Hoarder, The Nature Explorer is used in child and family wellness projects in association with the United Way of The Black Hills.

+Porter the Hoarder and the Hospital Hijinks is used by the Monument Health Rapid City Hospital in Rapid City where doctors visit classrooms to read to students and gift free books and stethoscopes.